angarsky/diveintopython/learn/functions/lambda.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/functions/lambda

 **Lambda functions** in Python are **anonymous** functions that can be defined and declared **inline** with the rest of the code.

 ## What is a lambda function in Python